samtron1412/docs/note/meetup-owasp-oc-09-2016-maintainability.md

 Too many way to do thing -> no documentation.
 We have many know how to do it in company -> no need documentation.

 Use different kind of pressure to make the leader make change.
-For example, make sure HR leader understood thr problem.
+For example, make sure HR leader understood the problem.

 Domain controller ?
 Infrastructure management- AWS CloudFormation HashiCorp Packer

-Secrets managemen: HashiCorp Vault
+Secrets management: HashiCorp Vault

-Complicance checking:
+Compliance checking:
 - AWS Config
 - Jenkins + AWS Lambda

 infrastructure as code

+signal - osquiry